-The stereo soundstage of this soundbar is alright and it sounds wider than the bar itself.
-However, the soundstage doesn't sound that focused, which makes objects sound like they're coming from more general or diffused areas rather than accurate, pinpoint locations.
+The Bose TV Speaker has an alright stereo soundstage performance.
+You may perceive the soundstage to be wider than the bar itself.
+However, it doesn't sound that focused, which makes objects sound like they're coming from more general or diffused areas rather than accurate, pinpoint locations.

 Update 09/21/2020: We've discovered a value input bug that would cause the Dynamics box results to be slightly off.
-All soundbars reviewed since January 30th, 2020 have been updated.
+All soundbars reviewed since January 30th, 2020, have been updated.

 The Bose TV Speaker has alright stereo dynamics.
-It doesn't get very loud and at max volume, there are a lot of thumping and compression artifacts present, especially in the bass range.
+It doesn't get very loud, and at max volume, there are a lot of thumping and compression artifacts present, especially in the bass range.

-This soundbar only supports Dolby Digital via Optical, which is commonly found on Blu-ray discs as well as streaming platforms.
+The Bose TV Speaker only supports Dolby Digital via Optical, which is commonly found on Blu-ray discs as well as streaming platforms.

 This bar doesn't support HDMI so it won't be able to do video passthrough.